bzminer/bzminer/README.md

     "cooldown_period": 0, // allow the gpu to cooldown after a period of time. default is 0.
 Higher value means more time between cooldown periods.

+    "reset_oc_dag_gen": false, // Resets overclocks before DAG is generated.
+Sets overclocks back after DAG has completely been generated.
+Useful for high oc when getting a lot of invalid shares due to invalid DAG generation

     "device_overrides": [ // list of individual device settings
         {
             "uid": "37:0", // pci bus id : pci device id. this uniquely identifies the device as long as it doesn't change pci slots